liuluheng/codereading/README.md

 ##cmus
 `cmus` is a music player written in C. I'm interesting about how the music wave came out, so I got this read.
-`cmus` 's code is really good-writting, and it observes the Linux Kernel coding standard,
+`cmus` 's code is really good-writting, and it observes the Linux Kernel coding style,
     I think it could be the **model** of how C code should be written.

+`learn-cmus/Ican` is a small music player I wrote, mimic cmus.:smile:

 ##lemon
 `lemon` is a LALR(1) grammar parser generator, only about 5000 lines code, and it has been applied to the real production.